flatcar-archive/flatcar-docs/os/cluster-architectures.md

 ### Configuring your laptop

-Start a single Flatcar Linux VM with the Docker remote socket enabled in the Flatcar Linux Config (CL Config).
+Start a single Flatcar Linux VM with the Docker remote socket enabled in the Container Linux Config (CL Config).
 Here's what the CL Config looks like:

 ```yaml container-linux-config
 systemd: